cdvelop/tinystring/docs/betterment/ISSUE_DICTIONARY.md

 ## Conclusion

-This design provides a robust, efficient, and user-friendly internationalization system for TinyString while maintaining its core principles of minimal size and zero dependencies.
+This design provides a robust, efficient, and user-friendly internationalization system for fmt while maintaining its core principles of minimal size and zero dependencies.
 The hybrid approach allows users to opt into translation features without impacting those who don't need them.

 The implementation preserves 100% backward compatibility while providing powerful new capabilities for multilingual applications.
 The fixed-array approach ensures predictable performance and minimal memory overhead, making it suitable for resource-constrained environments including WebAssembly and embedded systems.